-We miss it because we are either waiting for more, or hoping for less.
+We miss it because we are either waiting for more or hoping for less.
 Less would be easier because the thought of an “almighty, glorious, brilliant, magnificent” God – right here where “we live and move and have our being (Acts 17:28)” is just too much for us to believe.

 It’s not like Jesus made some kind of grand entrance the first time.
 Right?
 I mean – come on – he showed up in a diaper and smelled a bit like a stable.

 If we are even willing to consider an encounter with God we’re certain it must be in a beyond super-human, out-of-body event.
 I actually think we prefer to believe that is the only time he exists.
-We want God to be predictable and keep his distant.
+We want God to be predictable and keep his distance.

-We want to dress up in our finest attitudes and go somewhere else, far away from our messiness, to experience him: Church, Wednesday night prayer meetings from 7:00 – 8:15, annual retreats in the mountains, revivals, far away mission trips.
+We want to dress up in our finest attitudes and go somewhere else, far away from our messiness, to experience him: Church, Wednesday night prayer meetings from 7:00 – 8:15, annual retreats in the mountains, revivals, and far away mission trips.

 But, please God, don’t be snooping around my house when my husband comes home drunk at 1:00 am.

-Don’t “show up” right in the middle of my nastiness; my jealous rants against my neighbor, or arguments with my teenaged son.
+Don’t “show up” right in the middle of my nastiness; my jealous rants against my neighbor, or arguments with my teenage son.
 Also, you really shouldn’t sneak up on me when I’m watching my R-rated T.V. show!

 So, we move through our ordinary life – constantly on guard – expending all our time and energy to keep God at a comfortable distance.
 And what do we get in return?
 An ordinary, mundane, routine, humdrum, tedious life.